miguelaristizabal/CHELSA_Download/README.md

 ### Generate file lists

 The CLI uses `.txt` + `.meta.json` pairs to know exactly which files exist, their sizes, and time ranges.
-The repo already ships with a fresh set, but here’s how to regenerate them:
+The repo already ships with a set from 14-Nov-2025, but here’s how to regenerate them:

 | Step | Command | Files created | Location | Notes |
 | --- | --- | --- | --- | --- |